 While rollercoasters are always great fun, sometimes it’s better to spend the summer heat splashing around in a pool.
 To make sure your kids are having fun but also keeping cool, you could always take them to a water park instead.
 They are just as fun as theme parks, with all kinds of twisting slides, lazy rivers, and other water games they can take part in.
 Just make sure you bring plenty of sunscreen with you that you reapply throughout the day, so they don’t get sunburned while they’re in and out of the water.

 If you’re looking for something a little less expensive than a day out at a theme park, you can always find fun activities to do closer to home.
 A scavenger hunt is one example, and it’s great to do with younger children.
 You can hide clues or prizes in your backyard and create a treasure map for them to follow.
 This should keep them entertained for a while, depending on how many things you want them to find.
 You could also do this inside your house as well if it happens to be an unusually rainy summer day.
+And if you want it to be extra creative, consider to incorporate and do silly prank calls and use this funny soundboard which will surely make your child’s summer day awesome!.
 If you haven’t done a scavenger hunt before, you can find some tips on how to set one up here.

 Movies can be the perfect past-time, and watching great family movies together is such a lovely way to bond and relax with your kids.
 Staying at home to watch a movie or going to a cinema is all well and good, but when it’s warm outside, it’s so much better to be out in the fresh air.
 Taking your family to an open-air cinema one summer’s evening could be the perfect opportunity to make some memories and enjoy each other’s company.
 Some will be drive-in theatres, whereas others are put on in parks where you can take a picnic and find a spot on the grass to watch the movie.